 - By a Pega Platform activity, pyRuleExecutionMessagesLogged, that automatically generates privileges and adds them to roles that access rules that require privileges.

 A best practice is to use this mode, and to use the Access Manager to configure authorization for rules.
 When more specific security is needed for an individual rule, specify a privilege for the rule.
-For more information, see Specifying privileges for an Access of Role to Object rule.
+For more information, see Access of Role to Object form - Completing the Privileges tab.
 If you want to specify privileges for all rules and users and you have sufficient time and resources to perform a system-wide exercise including all expected users, see Setting role privileges automatically for access group Deny mode on Pega Community.

 - The user has an explicit privilege or a generated privilege for the rule.
 If the user has either privilege, the system executes the rule.
 If the user has neither privilege, the system denies execution of the rule and logs an error message in the PegaRULES log.

 - The user has the generated privilege.
 If the user lacks the generated privilege, the system denies execution and writes an error message to the PegaRULES log.